Yemeni prisoners say Emirati officers sexually torture them

 The Associated Press reported this story with help from a grant from the Pulitzer Center on Crisis Reporting.

-Associated Press reporters Lolita C. Baldor and Desmond Butler contributed to this report.
+Associated Press reporters Lolita C. Baldor and Desmond Butler in Washington contributed to this report.